CSCI 4513

 Answer: "LOUD BARK!" and "Max says woof!"

-Explanation: dog1 has its own bark method which overrides the prototype. dog2 still uses the prototype method.
+dog1 has its own bark method that shadows the prototype. dog2 has no own method, so it climbs the prototype chain and finds Dog.prototype.bark.

 function createCounter() {